Debanjan-C/DATA-690-WANG/Course-Notes.md

 - If you bind a new object to a variable inside a specific function, the change will not be reflected in parent scope.
 It is therefore possible to alter the internals mutable arguments.

 - `'5' + 5` - We cannot add a string to an int data type.
 We will get a *TypeError*.
+- If you divide a floating point number with a whole number then we end up getting a floating point number.
+If we *divide 4.5 by 2* then we get the number `2.25`